Engedasew-Haile/astu_online_clr/README.md

-I developed this project only, so here is my LinkedIn, github and Twitter profile
+I developed this project only, so here is my LinkedIn, github and Twitter profile.

 LinkedIn
 https://www.linkedin.com/in/engedasew-haile-1306a193/